Thunkzin/ECS150-Project-2/REPORT.md

 ### Phase 3: semaphore API
-Semaphore API primarily consists of four functions: sem_create(), sem_destroy(), sem_down(), and sem_up().
-The goal is to prevent the multiple threads from accessing the shared data resources at the same time which could lead to `racing conditions.` We use a struct called “semaphore” to store a semaphore count `sem_count` to keep track of the available resources and a pointer `waiting_queue` to store the waiting threads which are blocked to wait to access.
+Semaphore API primarily consists of four functions: sem_create(), sem_destroy (), sem_down(), and sem_up().
+The goal is to prevent the multiple threads from accessing the shared data resources at the same time which could lead to `racing conditions.`

+We use a struct called “semaphore” to store a semaphore count `sem_count` to keep track of the available resources and a pointer `waiting_queue` to store the waiting threads which are blocked to wait to access.

 In the sem_create() function, we dynamically allocate memory for a semaphore and initialize its `sem_count`.
 The function returns -1 if its memory allocation fails and NULL otherwise.

 sem_destroy() function destroys a previously created semaphore.
 It takes a single argument `sem_t sem` that represents the semaphore to deallocate.
 It checks if there are any threads in the waiting queue before it frees the memory allocated using the if statement.
 If the waiting queue is not empty, the function cannot destroy memory and return -1.

 sem_down() function blocks the thread by enqueuing it onto semaphore’s waiting_queue when `sem_count` is already 0 which means there is no available resource to access.
 Otherwise it increments `sem_count` by one.

 sem_up() function first increments count by one.
 It then checks if the semaphore’s `waiting_queue` is greater than zero, meaning there are threads waiting on the semaphore.
 If it is true, it executes the statements under the if statement by dequeuing the oldest thread from the waiting_queue and unlocks it using `unthread_ublock`.

 ### Phase 4: preemption

+For the function preempt_start(), we first set the value and interval for settimer function into 10000 microsecond (converted from 100hz).
+Then enable the preemption so that the signal can be received by handler.
+Next, by using a sigaction function, whenever sigaction received a signal in type of SIGVTALRM, it will goes into the handler and calls yield function.
+And the SIGVTALRM signal will be provides by the timer setted by using setitimer function.

 ### test_preempt.c

 The test_preempt.c that we made was modded from the uthread_yield.c.
-Firstly we
-set the boolean parameter in the uthread_run to true, and create a thread1 that will enter an infinite loop that prints "1" repeatly.
+Firstly we set the boolean parameter in the uthread_run to true, and create a thread1 that will enter an infinite loop that prints "1" repeatly.